-Investment switch
+Investment Switch

-You can place full or partial switch orders between all Investment Options by using the Investment Switch function in the Secure Online Portal.
+Your Nominated Representative can place full or partial switch orders between all Investment Options by using the Investment Switch function in the Secure Online Portal.
 Paper instructions are not accepted.

 When placing Investment Switch orders a single sale investment order may be placed with multiple "buy" orders on a percentage basis.
 The buy instructions will be placed once proceeds from the sale have been cleared.